arangodb/arangodb/Documentation/Books/Manual/GettingStarted/README.md

 shell> arango-secure-installation
 ```

-This will asked for a root password and sets this password.
+This will ask for a root password and sets this password.

 ### Web interface